open-contracts/protocol/PROTOCOL.md

    └─────────────────┘
 ```

-## The Oracle Enclave Image

-## Cryptographic Attestation Mechanism
+## 1. Cryptographic Attestation Mechanism

 The attestation process lies at the heart of how smart contracts, users, or enclaves can computationally validate that a piece of data was produced by some enclave running a particular image.
-Central to it is the *attestation document* which can only be generated inside an enclave, and it contains three important pieces of information:
+An enclave image is the full snapshot of the virtual machine which will be executed by an enclave.
+Central to the attestation process is the *attestation document* which can only be generated inside an enclave, and it contains three important pieces of information:

  1. The hash of the enclave image
  2. The public key computed from a private key that was generated inside of the enclave